jomoziqu/BreastCancerClassifier/README.md

 1. Clone this repository to your local machine using `git clone <repository_url>`
 2. Install the required dependencies by running `pip install -r requirements.txt`
-3. Run the program  `python Breast Cancer torch.ipynb`
+3. Run the notebook  `Breast Cancer torch.ipynb`

 ## Notes